MK-Aaron/alx-system_engineering-devops/0x02-shell_redirections/README.md

 > [22-users_and_homes](./22-users_and_homes): Script that displays all users and their home directories, sorted by users.

 > [100-empty_casks](./100-empty_casks): Command that finds all empty files and directories in the current directory and all sub-directories.

+> [101-gifs](./101-gifs): Script that lists all the files with a .gif extension in the current directory and all its sub-directories.

+> [102-acrostic](./102-acrostic): Script that decodes acrostics that use the first letter of each line.

+> [103-the_biggest_fan](./103-the_biggest_fan): Script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.